 Start near the corner of 25th and Strand directly across from the Galveston Island Railroad Museum, one of the nation's most popular rail museums.
 Take about 30-45 minutes to enjoy all the fascinating displays.

 Back on The Strand, take some time to enjoy the variety of shops in the district's beautiful historic buildings, many of which survived the 1900 Storm, regarded as the worst natural disaster in U.S. history.

 For a taste of Galveston, visit the great restaurants along The Strand or on the waterfront.
-You'll find everything from Greek and Mexican to Italian and, of course, fresh Gulf Coast seafood.
+Find everything from Greek and Mexican to Italian and, of course, fresh Gulf Coast seafood.

-Next door, you'll find the Texas Seaport Museum and Tall Ship Elissa.
-At the museum, look up your ancestors in a one-of-a-kind computer database with information on over 133,000 immigrants who entered the United States through Galveston.
-Adjacent to the museum is the Tall Ship Elissa, deemed one of America's treasures by the National Trust for Historic Preservation.
+Next door, find the Texas Seaport Museum and Tall Ship ELISSA.
+At the museum, look up ancestors in a one-of-a-kind computer database with information on over 133,000 immigrants who entered the United States through Galveston.
+Adjacent to the museum is the Tall Ship ELISSA, deemed one of America's treasures by the National Trust for Historic Preservation.
 Allow at least 25-30 minutes at each site.